 11. Use Excel as a simple database

 Yes, it is not the best idea to use Excel as a database.
 Because it is not designed for this purpose.
 Queries will take a long time especially when data gets bigger.
 It can be unreliable sometimes and not very secure.
 It is all accepted.
 However, we are not always after a complete set of database system and it can serve us as a mini-warehouse for our little data.

 For example, if you keep records of your invoice data and want to make some sales analysis, it can be a good starting point.
 If later, you want to see more details, want to record more breakdowns you will need to move to a “real database”.
 It can be Access, SQL or anything.
-Just keep an eye on your Excel file because it has maximum of 1 million rows.
+Just keep an eye on your Excel file because it has a maximum of 1 million rows.
 Some of you may say “hey, it is more than enough, isn’t it?”
 Generally yes.
 But you cannot believe how data increase in size when you want to see details.
 I remember when I was working as an analyst in a game development company, we were holding records of 1+ billion rows of data.

-As internet gets more available for everybody people started to use collaboration platforms more than before.
+As the internet gets more available for everybody people started to use collaboration platforms more than before.
 In this aspect, online spreadsheet applications, like Google Sheets, increase in popularity and stands as a competitor to Microsoft’s Excel.
 Other free alternatives like open office or libre office are also popular.
 But if you need the advanced functionalities of Excel there is still no substitute.